syedrayan5/Brute-Force-Attack-Detection-using-Splunk/README.md

-# Brute-Force-Attack-Detection-using-Splunk# Brute Force Attack Detection using Splunk
+# Brute Force Attack Detection using Splunk

 ## 🛡️ Overview
 This project demonstrates how to detect brute-force login attempts using **Splunk SIEM**.